lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ### Planning for Practice

 In each of these lessons I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
-Whichever you choose, it would be terrific if you used the same dataframe across as many psychometrics lessons as possible so you can compare the results.

-The least complex is to change the random seed and rework the problem demonstrated in the lesson.
+The least complex is to change the random seed in the research and rework the problem demonstrated in the lesson.
 The results *should* map onto the ones obtained in the lecture.

 The second option involves utilizing one of the simulated datasets available in this OER.
+The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
+Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

-Szymanski and Bissonette's [-@szymanski_perceptions_2020] Perceptions of the LGBTQ College Campus Climate Scale: Development and Psychometric Evaluation was used as the research vignette for the validity, reliability, and item analysis lessons.
-Although I switched vignettes, the Szymanski and Bissonette example is ready for PCA.
+Alternatively, Szymanski and Bissonette's [-@szymanski_perceptions_2020]Perceptions of the LGBTQ College Campus Climate Scale: Development and Psychometric Evaluation was used as the research vignette for the validity, reliability, and item analysis lesson.
+Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis.
+Both of these would be suitable for the PCA and PAF homework assignments.

 As a third option, you are welcome to use data to which you have access and is suitable for PCA.
-These could include other vignettes from this OER, other simualated data, or your own data (presuming you have permissoin to use it).
-In either case, please plan to:
+These could include other vignettes from this OER, other simualated data, or your own data (presuming you have permission to use it).
+In any case, please plan to:

 * Properly format and prepare the data.
 * Conduct diagnostic tests to determine the suitability of the data for PCA.